 The recipe isn’t too difficult.
 Flood a city with 50,000 delegates, media, officials, observers and protesters.
 Arrange dozens of speeches.
 Crown the candidate.
 Try to avoid a plagiarism scandal or Texas senator going off script.
 Then hope for the best – or at least to manage the fall out.

 I’m currently in the United States with Bay of Plenty’s Todd Muller where we are formally part of the Republicans’ visitor programme with the International Democrat Union.
 Next week we are joining a similar international programme with the Dems’ National Democratic Institute in Philadelphia.

 Attending a nominating convention is eye opening.
-Since a teenager I have closely followed American politics from afar.
+Since I was a teenager I have closely followed American politics from afar.
 Watching The West Wing or House of Cards gives you a bit of insight, but they’re nothing compared to the real deal.

 Of course Todd and I jumped at the chance to see this phenomenon in person.
 But more importantly, it was an opportunity to connect with US politicians, build relationships where we can, and fly the flag for New Zealand interests that get discussed or voted upon in the Congress.

 Let’s get on the table nice and early that everyone here in Cleveland has been friendly and hospitable.
 New Zealanders are held in very high regard by our American friends and we were always welcomed with opened arms.